 All courses are 3 credits.

-This interdisciplinary course provides a foundation for the development of a personal and professional leadership style grounded in leadership theory and reflective of the influence of the social locations and identities.
-Through exposure to recognized leaders in education and other fields, students will postulate what leadership principles resonate with their area of work and study.
-Students will engage in interdisciplinary analyses of leadership theories and philosophies, and will examine the complex ethical and professional responsibilities within professional and community relationships.
+This interdisciplinary course provides a foundation for the development of a personal and professional leadership style grounded in leadership theory as it pertains to socio-cultural, political, as well as pedagogical and ecological issues.
+Leadership discourses and discussion will be reflective of the influence of the social locations and identities of the actors as well as the dynamics of power, resistance, powerlessness, and efforts to claim citizenship and justice from the grassroots and up.
+Through exposure to recognized leaders in society, ecology, education, and other fields, students will postulate what leadership principles resonate with their area of work and study.
+Students will engage in interdisciplinary analyses of leadership theories and philosophies and will examine the complex ethical and professional responsibilities within professional and community relationships.

 EDSU 900 Introduction to Doctoral Studies and Sustainability Literacy

 This course will introduce sustainability and key concepts and pedagogies of education for sustainability.
 Educational sustainability is an interconnected way of relational learning that encompasses human and ecological health, social justice, secure livelihoods and educational opportunities for a better world for all generations.
 Students will become familiar with the overall Ed.D. program design and develop personal learning goals for their doctoral studies.